ianlienfa/Library-Detector-GTV/README.md

 # Library-Detector-Gound-Truth-Verificator
-This is a tool to evaluate how good a evalutor extension is Current feature includes:
+This is a tool to evaluate how good a evalutor extension is Current features include:
 - Dynamically insertion of cdn dependencies
 - Generation of site that uses the specified dependencies in package.json and dep-option.json
 - NodeJS dependencies can be specified in package.json and will only be count into ground truth if used
-- Currently supported detector includes
+- Currently supported detector include:
     - [Library-detector-for-Chrome (LDC)](https://github.com/johnmichel/Library-Detector-for-Chrome)
     - [PTdetector](https://github.com/aaronxyliu/PTdetector)